turingschool/lesson_plans/ruby_04-apis_and_scalability/advanced_active_record_queries.markdown

 * In what scenarios might we be able to do without those objects / use a more simplified version of the data?

+__Demo: Instructor Demonstrates using Pluck / Select to limit data access__

+Main Points

+* Pluck and Select can be easily chained onto other ARel queries
+* Select is not used as frequently -- sometimes surprising to get an ActiveRecord object without all of its attributes (`MissingAttributeError`) so watch out for that
+* Pluck is great when you're going to fetch some records then iterate through them and only use certain attributes (e.g. `Comment.all.map(&:body)` -- just use `pluck`)

+__Exercise: Use Pluck__

+1. Use pluck to fetch only the bodies of Comments attached to articles 7,9,182,and 6009
+2. Use pluck to fetch only the titles of Articles written by the 587th Author

 ### Recap